muktihari/fit/docs/generating_code.md

 Here are the steps to follow:

 1. Clone this repository to your local machine.
-1. Make a copy of `Profile.xlsx` (the file retrieved from official Fit SDK), let's say `Profile-copy.xlsx`.
+1. Make a copy of `Profile.xlsx` (the file retrieved from official FIT SDK), let's say `Profile-copy.xlsx`.
 1. Add manufacturer specific types and messages to `Profile-copy.xlsx` file.
 1. Remember, modifying official specifications is prohibited, you can only add/edit your own specifications.
 1. Go to fit/internal/cmd/fitgen, run the CLI and point it to the updated `Profile-copy.xlsx`.
 Example: